SGGPO

 In addition, according to the National Assembly Standing Committee, national databases, databases of ministries, branches and localities play a very important role in administrative, economic and social activities.

-Building and maintaining these databases requires a large amount of funding from the state budget and other legal sources from organizations, individuals and businesses.
-Experience from other countries also shows that businesses contribute a significant amount of funding to building and maintaining databases.
+To build and maintain these databases requires a large amount of funding from the state budget and other legal sources from organizations, individuals and businesses.
+Experience from other countries also shows that businesses contribute a significant amount of funding to build and maintain databases.

 Therefore, the regulation that the State guarantees partial or full funding for the construction and maintenance of national databases, databases of ministries, branches, localities, and other State agencies is appropriate.